padiazg/clusterhat-bananapi-m2-zero/readme.md

 $ sudo ./create.sh Armbian_22.08.0
 ```

+## Networking
+When using a CNAT controller you can create a `/boot/cnat` file to tell the reconfigure script to setup the network interface accordingly.

+The networking setup is at `/etc/systemd/network/10-usb0.link` and `/etc/systemd/network/10-usb0.network`

+When using a CBRIDGE controller there's no need to create any file and you should remove the `/boot/cnat` file so the reconfigure script sets the network interface properly.

+> TODO: improve these settings when using a bridged controller so you can always access the Px nodes using the `172.19.181.x` addresses

 ## Differences from upstream
 * As we are using images for boards different than Raspberry Pi the `/boot/cmdline.txt` is not available so we must use `/boot/orangepiEnv.txt` for setting init scripts.
 * 32bit processors are out of the scope, we on;y support 64bit proccessors.